dhirajpatra/raspi_opencv_zmq_video_streaming/README.md

-# PiCamera Video Stream with Python
+# PiCamera Video Stream with Python, OpenCV and zmq

 Webcam or PiCamera Streaming over the Network with Python

 ## Getting Started

-This is a Python Application which makes streaming video from webcams over the network a breeze.
+This is a Python Application which makes streaming video from webcams over the network access by tcp.

 ### Prerequisites